facelessuser/BracketHighlighter/readme.md

         </dict>
     </dict>

+# Version 1.5.3
+- Allow turning off gutter icons for multi-select via settings
+- Fix multi-select detection
+- Default the internal settings if setting is not found

 # Version 1.5.2
 - Use tiny icons when line height is less than 16
 - Use no icon if icon cannot be found